apache/pekko-connectors/docs/src/main/paradox/couchbase.md

 The Couchbase connector supports all document formats which are supported by the SDK.
 All those formats use the @java[`Document<T>`]@scala[`Document[T]`] interface and this is the level of abstraction that this connector is using.

+In v1.1.0, there is also a Couchbase3 connector that provides the equivalent support using the Couchbase Client v3.
+This conector continues to use the Couchbase Client v2.

 @@project-info{ projectId="couchbase" }